-Quality Check – We scan the consignment label to identify consignment and its contents and assess the condition of the stock.
-If we find any damage, it will be placed in On Hold Inventory and you will be contacted to review.
+Quality Check – We scan the consignment label to identify consignment and its contents, and assess the condition of the stock.
+If we find any damage, it will be placed into On Hold Inventory.

 Check in – We assess the expected stock box count in the consignment.
 If we have to correct any discrepancies with the consignment, extra time may be charged.
 If the stock box or product labels are missing, we will spend time printing and applying them.

-Place Box – If more pickable stock is needed, some or all stock boxes from the consignment will be placed on shelves.
+Place Box – If more pickable stock is required, some or all stock boxes from the consignment will be placed on shelves.

-Place Pallet – If the consignment was a pallet, and still contains some or all stock boxes, we will place it in pallet storage.
+Place Pallet – If the consignment was a pallet, and still contains some or all stock boxes, we will place it into a pallet storage location.